syncany/syncany-plugin-sftp/README.md

 Syncany SFTP Plugin
 -------------------
 This plugin uses an **SFTP folder** as a storage backend for [Syncany](http://www.syncany.org).
-The plugin can be installed in Syncayn using the `sy plugin install` command.
+The plugin can be installed in Syncany using the `sy plugin install` command.
 For further information about the usage, please refer to the central **[wiki page](https://github.com/binwiederhier/syncany/wiki)**.

 For plugin development, please refer to the [plugin development wiki page](https://github.com/binwiederhier/syncany/wiki).